Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

  or

- Uninstall using the old Control Panel method. (control.exe)
+ Uninstall using the old Control Panel method. (control.exe > Programs and Features or Win+R > appwiz.cpl)

  [To top](#windows-update-services-blocker-w10--w11)